OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 1. Place 👻checkpointPrefab
 2. Move spawnpoints to your desired position

-and lastly, setup level parameters to your liking (like checkPointsNeeded, blockRaceChange, spawnTime etc.)
+and lastly, setup level json parameters to your liking (like checkPointsNeeded, blockRaceChange, spawnTime etc.)

 Linking checkpoint to any other objects will switch the enabled flag and send in an `switch` event message, good for opening doorway, disabling walls, spawning in weapons etc.